vladimir-chernykh/ml-quality-cicd/README.md

-# Continuous Quality Evaliation of ML models
+# Continuous Quality Evaluation of ML models

-In this repo one can find all the necessary code and tools to build a continuous quality evaluation system for ML projects using CI/CD engine of GitHub Actions.
+In this repo, one can find all the necessary code and tools to build a continuous quality evaluation system for ML projects using the CI/CD engine of GitHub Actions.

-There is a **[blog post](https://medium.com/@vovacher/continuous-quality-evaluation-for-ml-projects-using-github-actions-78f2f078e38f)** which covers all the concepts and ideas behind the system.
-The post also contains step-by-step tutorial and instructions on how to use this system and what the components are.
+There is a **[blog post](https://medium.com/@vovacher/continuous-quality-evaluation-for-ml-projects-using-github-actions-78f2f078e38f)** that covers all the concepts and ideas behind the system.
+The post also contains a step-by-step tutorial and instructions on how to use this system and what the components are.

 This README contains:
 * Technical details to make the launch easier
-* High-level overview of the structure
+* A high-level overview of the structure

 ## Launch